Q: WHAT IS YOUR COMPANY, WHAT ARE YOU SELLING?

 11. Use absolute links.

-people like to copy good webpages, and if all the links on their
+steal copies of good webpages, and if all the links on their plagairized

-your pages actually point back to your original site, then the stolen
+copy of actually point back to your original site, then the stolen copies

-will send people back to your REAL pages and not to other parts of the
+of your pages will send people back to your REAL pages and not to other

-copy.
-I've been doing webpages since 1994, and I've seen LOTS of
+parts of the copy.
+I've been doing webpages since 1994, and I've seen

-these copies just route traffic back to me, and serve as
+copies just route traffic back to me, and serve as advertisements for my

 12. KEEP CONTENT KING!
 And keep ease-of-use near the top of the list.